An architect's guide to DevOps pipelines: Continuous integration & continuous delivery (CI/CD)

 - The DevOps pipeline executes the job based on the steps outlined by the DevOps pipeline.

 - To build a cluster or perform any infrastructure-related activity, an ephemeral pipeline agent is usually needed.
-A DevOps pipeline authenticates with an image registry (e.g., Quay, Artifactory, DockerHub) and pulls an image that is used for spinning out the pipeline agent.
+A DevOps pipeline authenticates with an image registry (such as Quay, Artifactory, DockerHub) and pulls an image that is used for spinning out the pipeline agent.

 - A temporary pipeline agent, which usually already has the scripts, libraries, and tools (another use for Ansible) necessary to execute the scripts from the SCM, spins out and performs actions based on the DevOps pipeline script's instructions.

 - If the requested infrastructure pipeline action is about building or customizing an image, the temporary pipeline agent may pull the additional images from the image registry or push them to the image registry.
 The pipeline agent shuts down after the execution.

 - If the requested infrastructure pipeline action is about creating, updating, or deleting a cluster, the temporary pipeline agent may authenticate and then perform the infrastructure operation activity.
 The pipeline agent shuts down after the execution.